kdr/ai4games/typetyperevolution/README.md

 3. Try to time your key presses for when the letters reach the target line at the bottom
 4. Aim for Perfect timing to maximize your score and build combos
 5. The game gets progressively harder - can you keep up?
+6. Use the mute button in the top-right corner to toggle sound

 ## 📦 Building for Production